jasongroce/docs/docs/content/tutorials/helm/index.md

 helm uninstall demo -n demo
 ```

-In this tutorial you saw hands-on how-to:
+In summary, this tutorial walked through a hands-on example to show you how-to:

 - Enable Radius for a Helm or Kubernetes-based application to catalog your assets.
 - Use Recipes to create dependencies either for development or production use.